ChaseCares/CCCogs/factoriocogfriday/README.md

 Short name `[p]fcf`.
 Run `[p]help fcf` for help.

 Factorio is a construction and management simulation game, that publishes regular blogs called Factorio Friday Facts.
-This cog checks for an update every 6 hours, as to not be too intrusive.
+This cog checks for an update every 6 hours (as to not be too intrusive) and since a notification when a new FFF is published.
 Only does one network request to factorio.com per Red-DiscordBot instance, regardless of how many guilds the bot is in.

 ## Features